ncavazos/rings/README.md

 Parameters 1 and 2 dictate the outer ring size</br>
 3 and 4 determine the size and blend of the inner part of ring</br>

-Difference between param 1-2 yields a different slope
+Difference between each pair of parameters yields a different slope